- Purchase the complete Expat Arrivals Oslo Guide (PDF)

 There is a boligkontoret (housing office) in every bydel (district) in Oslo.
 The boligkontoret gives advice on housing, so it's a good idea to get in touch when looking for a place to live.

-The county of Oslo also charges a fee each quarter for municipal services like garbage disposal, chimney sweeping and water.
+The county of Oslo also charges a fee each quarter for municipal services like rubbish disposal, chimney sweeping and water.

 Due to Norway's weather, properties can suffer hidden damage.
 If the property differs significantly from the prospectus given by the seller, the purchaser will normally be able to claim a reduction of the property's selling price or compensation within five years of taking possession of the property.